Charity House-to-House Collection Permit

 There is no fee payable for a House to House collection permit.
 However, you must comply with certain regulations.

-Please see the download section on the right hand side for relevant legislation and guidance.
+Please see the download section on the right-hand side for relevant legislation.